All Basic-modules are included in the SNAG-View Basic version.

 Groups can be used to assign highly granular authorisations to users.
 The authorisation can thus be explicitly set for each SNAG-View object (host, service, map, business process, etc.).
 In addition, simple and object permissions can be modified individually for each user.

-Required access data - such as username and password for the NeDi API - can be saved securely within a token using the password safe.
-The tokens can be used as alias when configuring SV objects.
-This means that sensitive data do not need to be stored directly in the object, but can instead be used with the help of a reference without direct access to the actual object.
+With the help of the password vault, required access data such as user name and password for e.g. the NeDi API, databases (Oracle, MySQL, MSSQL,...) or also for Active Directory / LDAP can be stored securely within a token.
+User name and password are encrypted with AES 256.
+According to the current state of knowledge, it is not possible to decrypt this data with reasonable effort.
+This avoids security risks such as the use of passwords in plain text.nbsp] The tokens can be used as aliases when configuring SV objects.
+Sensitive data does not have to be stored directly in the object, but can be used with the help of a reference, without direct access to the actual object.

 Business processes/Impact Analyser